bmordas11/mbta/README.md

 # mbta
-A simple website to track those MBTA trains
+A simple website to track the MBTA Commuter Rail

-# This README would normally document whatever steps are necessary to get the
-# application up and running.
+# This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: